Kamen Rider Drive

 Kamen Rider Drive (仮面ライダードライブ, Kamen Raidā Doraibu) is a Japanese tokusatsu television series serving as the 16th Heisei Kamen Rider Series, and 25th series overall.
 Riku Sanjo returns to the Kamen Rider Series to serve as Drives lead screenwriter, with Ryuta Tasaki as director.
-It premiered on TV Asahi and affiliate stations throughout Japan on October 5, 2014, the week following the finale of its preceding series Kamen Rider Gaim, and joining Ressha Sentai ToQger then Shuriken Sentai Ninninger in the Super Hero Time programming block, until Drive concluded on September 27, 2015.
+It premiered on TV Asahi and affiliate stations throughout Japan on October 5, 2014, one week following its preceding series Kamen Rider Gaim's finale.
+The series joined Ressha Sentai ToQger, then Shuriken Sentai Ninninger in the Super Hero Time programming block until its conclusion on September 27, 2015.
 Drive is peculiar among the heroes in the Kamen Rider franchise, as his motif and main mode of transportation is a car, rather than the signature motorcycles used by his predecessors.

 Story

 Shinnosuke Tomari is a former elite police officer in the Metropolitan Police, who, after an event that crippled one of his colleagues, has been "demoted" into the Special Investigations Division.
 This division looks into the stranger happenings in the city, particularly the recent "Density Shift" events.
 These events, termed "Slowdown" by the public, leave people unable to move.
 When he is chosen by the Drive Driver and Tridoron, Shinnosuke transforms into Kamen Rider Drive and is tasked with battling the Roidmudes who plan to rise against humanity and take over the world.
 He is aided by Kiriko Shijima and her brother Go, who transforms into Kamen Rider Mach.
 Chase, a special Roidmude with a strange past who was then known as Proto Drive and later became an evil warrior known as Machine Chaser, also reassumes his Rider identity and reclaims his 'justice' to protect humanity as he transforms into Kamen Rider Chaser.
 However, a greater threat later appears in the form of Kiriko and Go's father, Tenjuro Banno, the scientist who created the Roidmudes, who despite having long lost his human body, revives in the form of the evil Gold Drive, intending to make use of the remaining Roidmudes in his plan to bring down the whole world at his mercy.